ladybug-tools/spider/README.md

 ## YouTube Video: [gbXML Viewer ~ User Guide]( https://youtu.be/2QHrbuKIkdY )

 * Michal's and Michalina's must watch video on Spider gbXML Viewer
 	* Tania Becker: 'Fascinating video.
-It's well explained and easy to understand even for a lay person.
+It's well explained and easy to understand even for a lazy person.
 It sparkles!'

 ***